 Customizable Industrial Training services are offered through the Catawba Valley Community College’s Industrial Training Service and North Carolina State University’s Industrial Extension Service.

-The Alexander County School System consists of one high school (Alexander Central, grades 9-12), two middle schools (East Middle and West Middle), and seven elementary schools (Bethlehem, Ellendale, Hiddenite, Stony Point, Sugar Loaf, Taylorsville, and Wittenburg).
+The Alexander County School System consists of two high schools (Alexander Central High School and Alexander Early College High School, serving grades 9-12), two middle schools (East Middle and West Middle), and seven elementary schools (Bethlehem, Ellendale, Hiddenite, Stony Point, Sugar Loaf, Taylorsville, and Wittenburg).
 Visit www.alexander.k12.nc.us for more information about the Alexander County School System.